 Yes Google sure did.
 That incident shined a light on the need for corporate facilities teams to work with their own IT teams to properly secure their BMS platforms.
 If you rely on a controls contractor to set up a public-facing network connection for ease of remote access, you open your networks up to similar risk.
 At Comfy, we work with our clients every day to make sure any BMS network penetration is the most secure possible - our methods rely on years of cybersecurity research and constant testing of protocols.

-These are all great questions.
-We have been pen tested.
-We are happy to walk through any questions your IT team(s) may have, any time!
-You can read more about our security standards in place in our security deep dive.
+Yes, we have been pen tested.
+We are happy to walk through any questions your IT team(s) may have, any time.
+We are also familiar with running through IT security review processes.
+These can be time intensive, so we prefer to begin working on them as soon as possible.
+You can read more about our security standards in place in our Security Deep Dive.

-Comfy can be accessed via web browser and/or mobile app (Android and iOS).
+Comfy can be accessed via web browser on your PC and/or mobile app (Android and iOS), after installing it from the Apple App Store or Google Play Store.

 Comfy supports IE11, Edge, Chrome, Safari, including the mobile versions of these, as well as having Android and iOS apps.